What’s the #1 thing you need to do if you’re applying to the most competitive university programs in Canada and internationally?

 REMEMBER: Once your essay is done, be confident in the work you’ve written!
 We see so many students get really stressed out about what they should have changed.
 If you follow these steps, be happy with your work and confident that you did the best you could.
 Stressing and being anxious won’t get you anywhere!

-IMPORTANT: Want to share information from this resource on your own website, blog, article, etc.?
+IMPORTANT: Want to share information and/or images from this resource on your own website, blog, article, etc.?
 Please ensure you reference content of any kind published by Youthfully Inc., in whole or in part, using the following statement: (1) Our Organization (Youthfully Inc.); (2) The title of our content/resource; and (3) the URL to our webpage where the content was originally posted.
 For example: “Sourced from: Youthfully Inc., ‘Deductive Communication: How To Articulate Structured Problem Solving,’ https://youthfully.ca/deductive-communication-skills/.”

 Not doing so is an infringement of copyright and is illegal.
 We spend significant time developing resources for students, so please take a few seconds to ensure they are referenced properly.